renatobanzai/iris-python-covid19/readme.md

 You can update downloading it from https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_deaths_global.csv and copying it to this ./data folder.
 *Eventually I'll automatize this job and all the data pipeline.

+## How does it work?
+This is a python application acessing the IRIS service to persist and read data.
+I use globals to store raw data from JHU and plot it using Python community libraries.
+All code in ./app folder.

 ## If you don't want to run local
 There will be some screenshots to see and a url with you can browse the solution.